golemhq/golem/docs/source/suites.md

 ### Test Parallelization

 The 'workers = 2' tells Golem how many tests should be executed at the same time.
-Default is one (one at a time).
+The default is one (one at a time).
 How many tests can be parallelized depends on your test infrastructure.

 ### Environments